flokoe/bash-hackers-wiki/docs/syntax/arith_expr.md

 of the result of an arithmetic expression (0 means \"FALSE\", not 0 means \"TRUE\").

-That\'s why all commands and keywords that do arithmetic operations attempt to **translate** the arithmetical meaning into an equivalent return code.
+That's why all commands and keywords that do arithmetic operations attempt to **translate** the arithmetical meaning into an equivalent return code.
 This simply means: